mxx-lxg/spacebase/README.md

 ## Hardware modules / Serial API

-Most hardware modules are based on Arduinos.
+Most hardware modules provided in this repo are based on Arduinos.
 When plugged into the control system via USB they should automatically be detected on startup.
 I will make a detailed documentation for the Serial API available as soon as i get to it, so you can integrate your own hardware.

 ## Manual controls